Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 DM statistics
 =============

-Device Mapper supports the collection of I/O statistics on user-defined regions of a DM device.
+Device Mapper supports the woke collection of I/O statistics on user-defined regions of a DM device.
 If no regions are defined no statistics are collected so there isn't any performance impact.
 Only bio-based DM devices are currently supported.